 Your go-to reference list for Belize Withdrawal For those of you who more than just “miss” it here.
 If you’ve been to Belize, chances are, you loved it and miss it from time to time, but sometimes it gets more intense, more than just miss.
 Some people just do the smart thing and come back … Read more

+10 Photos and a Video You Won’t Belize!
 Who knew that 2014 had surprises left…turns out that the highlight of my year was just last week on a last minute trip to Belize.
 Belize has always been on my list, but it ended up being more than I could have ever hoped for!
 The people, … Read more

 There is no doubt that Belize is a birder’s paradise, according to the owners of The Lodge at Chaa Creek, who have been sponsoring professional, scientific and amateur bird watching for over three decades.
 And now the latest edition of Audubon Magazine not only confirms this but highlights it to an audience far beyond the Belize eco resort’s usual reach.

 Belize is the northeastern-most of all the Central American nations, making it the easiest of all to access from the U.S. You can be there in as little as two hours from Houston, or closer to three from a number of other cities in the eastern United States.Sure, expats move abroad looking for a change from their former lives and culture.
 But it’s still nice to be able to get back to visit friends and family without too much time or hassle.
 Not to mention, the shorter, less expensive flights make loved ones more likely to come visit you as well.
 Besides, despite its proximity, Belize offers plenty in the way of new and different experiences.
 However, one important factor that isn’t different from North America is the language.